hibanejjari/PI-_2025_Equipe_535/README.md

 3	Create a chart and add it to a dashboard.

 **5)	Superset API Basics**

 POST /api/v1/security/login → get access token

 GET /api/v1/security/csrf_token → get CSRF token

 GET /api/v1/dataset/{id}/data?format=json → fetch rows

 POST /api/v1/chart/data → execute chart queries

-Find your dataset id in the Explore URL (…?dataset=12…)
+Find your dataset id in the Explore URL (…?dataset=12…) (WE will have it once Vinci Energy gives it to us)

 **6)	Python Proof of Concept – Validate Dashboard Data**